dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 problems associated with scheduling pods [where the cluster may be configured](https://kubernetes.io/docs/concepts/policy/resource-quotas/#limit-priority-class-consumption-by-default ) with limitations on which pods can be assigned high priority classes.

-If you have dapr installed in namespace `dapr-system`, you can create a `ResourceQuota` with the following content:
+If you have Dapr installed in namespace `dapr-system`, you can create a `ResourceQuota` with the following content:

 ```yaml
 apiVersion: v1